vuejs/v2.vuejs.org/src/v2/guide/components.md

 </div>
 ```

-As our component grows, it's likely we'll not only need the title and content of a post, but also the published date, comments, and more.
+As this component grows, it's likely you'll not only need the title and content of a post, but also the published date, comments, and more.

 Defining a prop for each related piece of information could become very annoying:

 ```html
 <blog-post